 A concurrently enrolled or dual enrollment applicant is anyone currently enrolled as a private, home, or public high school student who wishes to take concurrent classes at Wake Tech.
-See above information about Dual Enrollment.
+See information about Dual Enrollment at the beginning of this chapter.